arc53/DocsGPT/docs/pages/Developing/API-docs.md

 ### /api/upload
+**Description:**
-Uploads file that needs to be trained, response is JSON with task ID, which can be used to check on task's progress HTML example:
+This endpoint is used to upload a file that needs to be trained, response is JSON with task ID, which can be used to check on task's progress.

+**Request:**
+Method: POST
+Request Body: A multipart/form-data form with file upload and additional fields, including "user" and "name."

+HTML example:

 ```html